Stephen Ward: Society osteopath

 Throughout the 1950s Ward's practice grew.
 Among his new patients was Lord Astor, who became a close friend and who helped Ward to cement his place in London society.
-In return, Ward introduced the shy Astor to his own world of nightclubs, parties, and girls.
+In return, Ward introduced the shy Astor to his own world of nightclubs, parties, and women.
 In 1956, for a nominal rent, Astor gave Ward the use of a riverside cottage in the grounds of his Astor family estate at Cliveden, in Buckinghamshire.
 Many of Ward's assorted friends from all walks of life joined him for weekends at the cottage, where from time to time they would be joined by Astor and his guests from the main house.
 Sometimes Ward and his party would mingle with the gatherings at the main house.

 In his spare time, Ward had attended art classes at the Slade school, and subsequently developed a profitable sideline in portrait sketches.
 In 1960, he was commissioned by The Illustrated London News to provide a series of portraits of national and international figures.
 These included members of the royal family, among them Prince Philip and Princess Margaret.

 Ward hoped to visit the Soviet Union to draw portraits of Soviet leaders; to help him, one of his patients, the Daily Telegraph editor Sir Colin Coote, arranged an introduction to Yevgeny Ivanov, listed as a naval attaché at the Soviet Embassy.
 British Intelligence (MI5) knew from the Soviet double agent Oleg Penkovsky that Ivanov was an intelligence officer in the Soviet GRU.

 Ward and Ivanov became firm friends.
 Ivanov frequently visited Ward at Wimpole Mews and sometimes joined Ward's weekend parties at the Cliveden cottage.

-MI5 considered Ivanov a possible defector and sought Ward's help to this end, allocating him to a case officer known as "Woods".
+MI5 considered Ivanov a possible defector and sought Ward's help to this end, allocating him to a case officer known as "Woods."
 Ward was later used by the British Foreign Office as a backchannel, through Ivanov, to the Soviet Union, and was involved in unofficial diplomacy at the time of the 1962 Cuban Missile Crisis.